 Prior to joining the Sports Medicine and Shoulder Service at Hospital for Special Surgery, Dr. Dines graduated from Dartmouth College and Weill Cornell Medical College.
 Dr. Dines did his residency at Hospital for Special Surgery where, during his final year, he won the award for excellence in research and spent elective time in France studying advanced shoulder surgery.
 Upon graduation from HSS, Dr. Dines did a sports medicine fellowship at the prestigious Kerlan Jobe Clinic in Los Angeles.
 While there, he worked as part of the medical staff for the LA Dodgers, the LA Kings and Anaheim Ducks Hockey teams, and served as an assistant to the team physician of the LA Lakers.

-In addition to dedicating a significant amount of time to teaching other orthopedic surgeons, Josh has an interest in increasing public awareness and knowledge of sports injuries.
-He authors a column on the Huffington Post and has served as a guest contributor on Fox 5 New York.
+Dr. Dines has a strong interest in increasing public awareness and knowledge of sports injuries.
+He authors a column on the Huffington Post and is guest contributor on Fox 5 New York.
 He is also on the Medical advisory board of Motus Global and www.sportsmd.com.

 Arthroscopic surgery of the shoulder, elbow, knee, ankle

 Rotator cuff tears